suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

   connected, tap "Next" or a similar option to proceed.

 - The setup process will then prompt you to sign in with your Apple ID or create a new Apple ID if you do not have one.
-Apple ID is essential for accessing Apple services like the App Store, iCloud, and more.
+Apple ID is essential for accessing Apple services like the App Store, iCloud, and more. <p align="right">IPHONE POWER UP FOR THE FIRST TIME</p>.
 Enter your Apple ID credentials or create a new account if needed.
-Initial setup process of language, Wi-Fi, and
-  Apple ID is done now.
+Initial setup process of language, Wi-Fi, and Apple ID is done now.

-  <p align="right">IPHONE POWER UP FOR THE FIRST TIME</p>

 - Select how you would like to restore or transfer your data from your old device to the new one.
 You can use an iCloud backup, a computer backup, or move data from an Android device.
 If you do not have a backup or another device, choose "Don't Transfer Apps & Data".